davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 Of course, I had to get to the Island first.
 After my car decided to die on me two and a half years ago I'm trying to be a little more self sufficient.
 Sharon offered to give me a lift to Portsmouth to catch the ferry but I thought that if I cycled to Portsmouth I'd get a decent ride in of around 90 miles or so.
 The 'warm-up' to the island would certainly wake me up!

 In fact come the morning of the ride I was more woken up by the rain!
 The forecast wasn't looking good for the morning and to be fair it didn't seem \*that\* bad when I left home just before 6am.
 It was drizzling a little bit.
 Well, two miles in this turned into rain and that pretty much continued all the way to Portsmouth.
 I was soaked.
-It was lovely to see Marcus and some of the gang from Bognor parkrunsay hello to me from the warmth and dry of a car as they drove past.
+It was lovely to see Marcus and some of the gang from Bognor parkrun say hello to me from the warmth and dry of a car as they drove past.
 Cheers!

 ![DCIM107GOPRO](/images/2015/20150503-0030853.jpg)